-The program requires the successful completion of Praxis CORE and at least a 2.75 GPA.
-Because the program courses are chosen to fulfill predetermined outcomes, the entire program will transfer to any four-year state or private college in Maryland; however, students are not guaranteed admission to any four-year institution and must apply and meet the criteria required by that particular institution.
+This program requires a 3.0 cumulative GPA on a 4.0 scale or a 2.75 GPA and passing score on Praxis CORE or an alternative measurement of basic skills.
+Because the program courses are chosen to fulfill predetermined outcomes, the entire program will transfer to any four-year state or private college in Maryland; however, students are not guaranteed admission to any four-year institution and must apply to and meet the criteria required by that particular institution.
 Additionally, courses in the program will transfer to private and public colleges nationwide.

 According to the United States Department of Labor, Bureau of Labor Statistics, nearly 1.6 million elementary and middle school public teachers will be needed by 2018.

 Recommended Course Sequence

 |MATH 131||Concepts in Mathematics I||4|

 |SCI 106||Physical Science Course Observations and Investigations: Matter (GL)||1|